wizardpisces/tiny-sass-compiler/readme.md

 ## Sass Compiler

-A tutorial Sass compiler in typescript for people familiar with javascript and want to know something about compiler
+A tiny Sass compiler in javascript for people familiar with javascript and want to know more about compiler

 ## Description